Updated: Dec 12, 2022

 First things first, we have written a complete guide for you to get started with green investing here.

-You can also join our waitlist linked here to know exactly when we launch our Climate Impact Investing app.
+You can also download our Bloom Impact Investing app linked here.
 The app makes Climate Impact Investing easy and accessible.

-With the Bloom app, you can start investing in green portfolios in minutes.
+You can start investing in green portfolios in minutes with the Bloom app.

-Simply decide how much you want to invest to start with, and set up a monthly contribution.
+Simply decide how much you want to invest, and set up a monthly contribution.
 Then, choose between our balanced and high-growth portfolios according to your risk profile.

 And that’s it.
-From there, your money is automatically invested in a diversified portfolio of companies solving climate change across the globe and green bonds.
+From there, your money is automatically invested in a diversified portfolio of companies solving climate change globally and green bonds.

-You have full visibility on the companies you invest in, and you can track your impact.
+You have full visibility of the companies you invest in, and you can track your impact.
 We will send you updates from the companies you invest in and measure your carbon savings.

-So what are you waiting for!
-Take a step towards making the world a better place today and join the climate impact investing movement by attending our impact investing community events here and download the app here.
+So what are you waiting for?
+Take a step towards making the world a better place today and join the climate impact investing movement by attending our impact investing community events here and downloading the app here.
 We can't wait for you to join us! 🚀